mattwithoos/nginxConfigInterpreter/README.md

-README: nginxConfigInterpreter
+README
 ======

-** Please submit feature requests to the issue queue, I am open to active development.**
+**Please submit feature requests to the issue queue, I am open to active development.**

 The nginxConfigInterpreter takes a standards-compliant nginx server configuration file and parses it into a multi-dimensional array.